Here are some tips to help you prepare your entry for The PIEoneer Awards:

 • You can nominate your own or another organisation, although the vast majority of entries we receive are self-nominations.
 The only exception to this is the Outstanding contribution to the industry award, which cannot be a self-nomination.

-• The work/project/initiative being entered, or some part of the work/project/initiative, must have taken place between 1st January 2021 and 31st December 2021 (inclusive).
-The PIEoneer of the year award and Outstanding contribution to the industry have no timeframe attached.
-In the International alumni of the year category, alumni should have graduated from 2018 onwards.
+• The work/project/initiative being entered, or some part of the work/project/initiative, must have taken place between 1st January 2022 and 31st December 2022 (inclusive).
+The PIEoneer of the year award and Outstanding contribution to the industry have no time frame attached.
+In the International alumni of the year category, alumni should have graduated from 2019 onwards.

 • Each question is weighted the same, so give equal thought and attention to every question.

 • Be specific when answering questions and don't repeat answers across different questions.

 • If you wish to add video links to your entry, you can do so within the body of your answers but we cannot guarantee that they will be viewed in full by the shortlisting panel or judges.
 To add a video link, please include the full URL, not an embedded link.

 • We recommend you provide different types of evidence to support your answers, give broader context to your work and demonstrate its impact - quantitative and qualitative, testimonials, and statistics from e.g. Google analytics and social media platforms.

 • We are looking for evidence of excellence and innovation, so consider both the content of your answers in terms of what you delivered, as well as how well it has been presented and evidenced.
 Scores will be equally weighted accordingly.